-The spread of the coronavirus plunged the world into turmoil, and this opportunity was easily exploited by cybercriminals.
+The COVID-19 pandemic created chaos worldwide, providing an opening for cybercriminals to exploit vulnerabilities, and emphasizing the need for robust cyber security measures.
 The COVID-19 crisis-related malware, scams, and phishing attacks are all on the rise, as are cyber attacks on organizations and healthcare providers.

 Since businesses are confronted with low revenues, forced to cut costs, the risk of closure looming and, as a result of COVID-19, general fear and uncertainty, these distractions are losing their attention, especially when it comes to IT and cyber security.
 Businesses need to protect their IT and information protection systems since it could be inevitable for opportunistic threat actors to cyberattack and the consequences would be devastating.

 It has pushed organizations and individuals to embrace relatively new practises like social distancing and remote working.